Student Performance Review Committee

 - failure to meet clinical performance standards established by the applicable program;

 - failure to earn a grade of “B” or better or “S” (when applicable), in a repeated course when a student previously received a grade of less than “C” (including a grade of “U” when applicable).

-If an LOA is taken for medical reasons, the department requires certification from a licensed healthcare professional attesting to the student's fitness to resume participation in their program according to the program's essential functions.
+If an LOA is approved for medical reasons, the department may require certification from a licensed healthcare professional attesting to the student’s fitness to resume participation in their program according to the program's essential functions.

 IX.
 The Student Performance Review Committee ("SPRC")